Does your staff know how much you appreciate them? The wrong answer could impact your bottom line.

 - When they've gone above and beyond on a project — After you've wrapped up a stressful work period, take a moment to reflect if any of your employees went the extra mile.
 Recognizing that hard work lets people know you appreciate them — and is an incentive for them to continue their top performance.

 - When they've been nominated by a colleague — Recognition doesn't have to come from the top.
-You could set up an employee recognition program for your company where staff members nominate a colleague who's been especially helpful each month and recognize one of them.
+You could set up an employee rewards program for your company where staff members nominate a colleague who's been especially helpful each month and recognize one of them.

 - In an annual review — Keep track of great performance all year round so during the annual review you can offer specific examples of when the employee excelled.

-Employee recognition and gift ideas
+Employee rewards program gift ideas

 The award should fit the recipient and the achievement.
-Here's a list of some low-cost popular employee recognition gifts that organizations can consider:
+Here's a list of some low-cost popular employee recognition program gifts that organizations can consider:

 - Extra time off — whether extra personal days, longer lunches or early departures